 Once you’ve determined where these API docs will reside, you need to ensure they cover the needs of developers who will use them.

 Your API documentation will have several types of content.
 Some is meant to show what’s possible to a developer considering an integration.
 Others will get those developers started quickly.
-And yet, good API documentation should remain useful when that developer is deep into their work.
+And yet, good & simple API documentation should remain useful when that developer is deep into their work.

 Your documentation must completely describe the API’s functionality, be accurate, educational, and inspire usage.
 It’s a big job that can roughly be broken down into three types: